| The Editorial Process

 - Headings in title case (not ALL CAPITALS)

-- The references cited in the text should be after punctuation marks, in superscript with square bracket.
+- The references cited in the text should be after punctuation marks, in superscript with a square bracket.

 - References according to the journal's instructions, punctuation marks checked